gapotchenko/gnu-tk/README.md

 ### NuGet Package Manager

 NuGet is a part of [.NET](a).
-Use the following command to install GNU-TK globally as a global .NET tool:
+Use the following command to install GNU-TK as a global .NET tool:

 ```
 dotnet tool install -g Gapotchenko.GnuTK